Only 3 wedding dates left in 2026 — now booking 2027

 The Basílica de la Sagrada Família needs no introduction.
 It is Barcelona's most iconic landmark — Gaudí's masterpiece of soaring towers, intricate stone facades, and extraordinary stained glass that has been under construction for over 140 years.
 For engagement photos, Sagrada Familia provides a backdrop that is instantly recognisable and endlessly dramatic.

 I prefer to photograph couples with the basilica from a slight distance, where the full scale of the building can be appreciated alongside the intimacy of the couple.
-The small streets and squares in the Eixample neighbourhood around the basilica offer wonderful framing — wrought-iron balconies, tree-lined avenues, and the distinctive grid of Barcelona's modernist architecture.
+The Eixample streets around the basilica have this beautiful warm stone that Portra renders with a creamy, golden quality — and the wrought-iron balconies give me natural framing that's hard to find anywhere else in the city.

 A rooftop terrace with Sagrada Familia views is one of the most memorable options for an engagement session or surprise proposal.
 Several hotels and vacation apartments near the basilica offer private terraces where the towers rise directly behind you.
 Imagine a golden-hour session with the basilica glowing in the evening light, a bottle of cava, and complete privacy — it is one of the most romantic experiences I can offer couples visiting Barcelona.